zkWildfire/PyShell/docs/motivation.md

 This example introduces a new PyShell concept, the executor.
 This is a component that decides whether a command is allowed to execute.
 In this example, the `PermitCleanup` executor is used along with the `KeepGoing` error handler.
-This is necessary to avoid stopping the script immediately, which is what would happen if the script had used the `AbortOnFailure` error handler.
-The `KeepGoing` error handler also isn't usable in this scenario on its own, as otherwise it would allow the "after failed command" echo command to be executed.
+This is necessary to avoid stopping the script immediately upon a command failing, which is what would happen if the script had used the `AbortOnFailure` error handler.
+The `KeepGoing` error handler also isn't usable on its own in this scenario, as otherwise it would allow the "after failed command" echo command to be executed.

 Instead, the combination of the `PermitCleanup` executor and the `KeepGoing` error handler ensures that all commands after the failed command do not